yketa/cells/README.md

 Forces are defined separately and are attached to the `VertexModel` class following a class factory method (see `class_factory.hpp`) which enables to add and remove different forces.
 There are two general classes of forces enabled (see `base_forces.hpp`): forces which are computed for all vertices of a given type (`VertexForce` class), and forces which are computed for all half-edges of a given type (`HalfEdgeForce` class).

-Proper definitions of forces belong in `forces.hpp`, with `forces.cpp` providing definitions of `VertexModel` methods to add them.
-Finally, these are exposed to Python in `bind.cpp`.
+Definitions of forces belong in `forces.hpp`.
+Script `forces.cpp` provides definitions of `VertexModel` methods to add them to the simulation object.
+Header `forces_pickle.hpp` provides definitions of own and `VertexModel` methods to pickle and unpickle these forces and their state.
+Finally, forces are exposed to Python in `bind.cpp`.
 On the Python side, forces are initialised in `init.py` and forces-dependent plotting are defined in `read.py`.

 Descriptions of some forces can be found in `docs/forces.pdf` and `docs/active_junction.pdf`.

 ### Pickling

-`VertexModel` instances can be pickled via Python (see `system_pickle.hpp`).
-However this pickling does not save the state nor the definitions of the forces, which then have to be redefined after unpickling.
+`VertexModel` instances including the associated forces can be pickled via Python (see `forces_pickle.hpp` and `system_pickle.hpp`).

 ## Authors